RealFoxerity/Teacher-Tool/README.md

 # NOTE

 at insert and at startup date change CRASHES THE APP if the folders are empty! (since 3.7_updated bug removed)
-in order to change filename and not reinstall(i.e. dont have the time), use rename.bat(in optional) with atstartup(CHANGE LINE IN FILE); Teacher-Tool needs to be restarted for changes to take effect
+in order to change filename and not reinstall(i.e. dont have the time), use rename.bat(in optional) with atstartup(CHANGE LINE IN FILE)
-there will also be an atinsert version that will be deleted soon after, if you want to use the tool again before restarting
 ## Current version: 4.1 (4.0_nobugs)
 ### Current Debug Version: -
 I am not responsible for any problems that may arise while using this tool